thmzlt/asmo/README.md

 ...
 ```

-Finally, you can check the distribution again to assert the assets have been moved:
+You can check the distribution again and see that the assets have been moved:

 ```
 $ mix check